-There are a number of denominations within American numismatic history which were struck for several decades but eventually discontinued and largely forgotten by the American public.
-One of those is the Three Dollar Gold Piece, introduced in 1854 and struck each year until the denomination was abolished in 1889.
-Mintage levels were extremely small, in most cases fewer than 10,000 pieces per year with some years having fewer than 1,000 pieces produced.
-Providing some additional allure and intrigue, the series includes two issues which are currently represented by only a single known specimen.
+Within American numismatics, there have been a number of denominations which were struck for several decades but eventually discontinued and largely forgotten by the general public.
+Among these is the three dollar gold piece, which was introduced in 1854 and struck each year until the denomination was abolished in 1889.
+Encompassing a single series featuring an Indian Princess, mintage levels remained extremely small, in most cases fewer 10,000 pieces per year.
+Notably, two issues of the series are represented by only a single known specimen.

 The three dollar gold piece has an unlikely origin rooted in both philately and numismatics.
-In 1851, the United States Postal Service lowered the rate for postage stamps from five cents to three cents.
-In the same year, the three cent silver piece was introduced in order to facilitate the purchase of stamps.
-By similar logic, the three dollar gold piece was introduced in 1854 to make it easier for individuals and business owners to buy full sheets of 100 stamps.
+In 1851, the United States Postal Service reduced the cost of postage stamps from five cents to three cents.
+The three cent silver piece was introduced the same year to facilitate the purchase of stamps.
+By similar logic, the three dollar gold piece was introduced in 1854 to make it easier for individuals and businesses to purchase full sheets of 100 stamps.

 Production of the Indian Princess Three Dollar Gold Piece would commence in 1854 at the Philadelphia, Dahlonega and New Orleans Mints.
 While the Philadelphia issue had a sizeable mintage of 138,618 coins, production at the other two facilities was much smaller.
-After the initial year, mintages quickly declined and never reached 100,000 again.
-For some of the later years of the series, production was absolutely minuscule and it appears the Mint only produced circulation strikes to prevent the proofs from becoming instant rarities.
-Most of the proofs had extremely tiny mintages of less than two dozen, and are extremely rare, making completion of a full proof set very difficult.
-The highest mintage for proofs, as an example, was 291 pieces in 1888.
+After the inaugural year, mintages quickly declined.
+For some of the later years of the series, production was extremely limited, and it appears the Mint only produced circulation strikes to prevent the proofs from becoming instant rarities.
+Most of the proofs had mintages of less than two dozen, with the highest mintage reaching 291 pieces in 1888.